luc-ass/docker-telegram-notifier/README.md

+# ⚠️ UNDER CONSTRUCTION - NOT READY ⚠️

 # Docker Telegram Notifier 'buildstatus-missing'

 A Telegram integration to notify Docker events.
 This service notifies about container `start`, `stop`, `restart` events, and changes of Docker `healthcheck status`.
 If you wish you can add more event notifications in `templates.js` file.